How to learn the Chinese language easily in China

 When I arrived at Xiamen University for the purpose of improving my Chinese, I had to take a language test to determine my real level.
 I was disappointed by the results because I ended up in the pre-intermediate class.
 In my mind, I was like, “Sorry?!… After getting a University degree in Chinese language and culture, I am still at the pre-intermediate level?
 No way, maybe they’re mistaken.”

-But during the first day of class, I realized that the level they assigned me to was just right for me, except for one tiny factor: I simply couldn’t understand a word of what the teachers were saying
+But during the first day of class, I realized that the level they assigned me to was just right for me, except for one tiny factor: I simply couldn’t understand a word of what the teachers at the Chinese language school in Xiamen University were saying!

 And here’s another tip, more easily said than done: